Merit-Based Financial Assistance

 Creative and Performing Arts Scholarships

 These are competitive scholarships that are awarded annually.
-Primary consideration will be given to entering freshmen and transfer students from community colleges that have outstanding talent in art, dance, music or theater.
+Primary consideration will be given to entering freshmen and transfer students from community colleges with outstanding talent in art, dance, music or theater.
 The scholarships cover in-state tuition and mandatory fees and are renewable for up to three years based upon an acceptable level of performance as defined by the respective departments.
 Additional application materials and information about required auditions are available directly from the College of Arts & Humanities.

 Kelly, Shipley or Weinberg Regents Scholarships